-Less than two decades ago, the idea of relying on a smartphone to capture one's dearest memories would seem ludicrous, but nowadays the best phones for photography have become objects of desire; chances are, even your grandma knows what "selfie" stands for, and she may not settle for a phone that doesn't have a dual-lens camera and optical image stabilization for her family videos… Or Snaps.
+Less than two decades ago, the idea of relying on a smartphone to capture one's dearest memories would seem ludicrous, but since then, the best phones for photography have become objects of desire.
+Chances are, even your grandma knows what "selfie" stands for, and she may not settle for a phone that doesn't have a multi-lens camera for her family photos… Or Instagram Stories.

-The notion that so much of our individual lives could end up exposed (and reconstructed) in real time and with the touch of a finger once belonged in science fiction.
-Many say we've reached a point similar to that of George Orwell's novel "1984"; however, differently from the dystopian reality envisioned by the author – I mean, governmental surveillance aside –, current structures actually promote individualism instead of punishing us for it, and the role that our smartphones and their cameras have in our lives, relationships and interactions is pivotal to this.
+The notion that so much of our individual lives could end up exposed – and reconstructed – in real-time, with the touch of a finger, once belonged in science fiction.
+Many say we've reached a point similar to that of George Orwell's novel "1984"; however, unlike the dystopian reality envisioned by the author (I mean, governmental surveillance aside), current structures actually promote individualism instead of punishing us for it.
+The role that our smartphones and their cameras have in our lives, relationships, and interactions is pivotal to this.

-Today, one can safely rely on their smartphone to photograph, film, store and share any sort of moment: random happenings, loving memories, breaking news turned viral by common citizens and even pleas for help by people in war-stricken territories.
-Month after month, established and up-and-coming manufacturers add more possibilities to the mobile photography market – we're now offered impressive megapixels, optical image stabilization, 360-degree panoramas, dual cameras and lenses, multiple flash LEDs, advanced autofocus technologies, super-wide fields of view, and even 3D scanning with our phones.
-Moreover, social media platforms such as Instagram, Snapchat and Facebook have been incorporating more and more photo and video functionalities, allowing users to edit and share portions of their lives whenever they want, however they want… No wonder this increasingly-popular type of social media interaction, which as a matter of fact recreates realities, is known as a "story”.
+Today, one can safely rely on their smartphone to photograph, film, store, and share any moment: random happenings, loving memories, breaking news turned viral by ordinary citizens, and even pleas for help by people in war-stricken territories.
+Month after month, established and up-and-coming manufacturers add more possibilities to the mobile photography market.
+We're now offered AI-enhanced imagery, multi-lens camera systems with multiple apertures and fields of view, advanced autofocus technologies, and even 3D scanning with our phones.
+Moreover, social media platforms such as Instagram, Snapchat, TikTok, and Facebook have been incorporating more and more photo and video functionalities, allowing users to edit and share portions of their lives whenever they want, in any way they want.
+No wonder this increasingly popular type of social media interaction (which, as a matter of fact, recreates realities) is known as a "story."

 With many different specs and technologies to bear in mind, the task of picking a smartphone for photography may seem agonizing.
-Of course, unheard-of features have all the potential to make us, tech lovers, prone to impulse purchases, but it's important to take a step back and consider crucial aspects for a conscious decision.
+Of course, unheard-of features have all the potential to make us, tech lovers, prone to impulse purchases, but it's essential to take a step back and consider critical aspects for a conscious decision.

-The widest aperture is another interesting element to keep an eye on; this property represents the amount of light that your smartphone's image sensor is able to capture.
-Here, smaller numbers actually represent wider apertures and more light coming in, which can be helpful in low-lit environments, and which is decisive for image aspects such as sharpness and depth of field.
-The smaller the number, the wider the aperture… A bit confusing, I know, but we wanna help you make a well-informed decision, and you can still count on our selection of smartphones for photography.
-Let's just cover a couple more relevant specs, so bear with me.
+The widest aperture is another interesting element to keep an eye on; this property represents the amount of light that your smartphone's image sensor can capture.
+Here, smaller numbers actually represent wider apertures and more light coming in, which can be helpful in dimly lit environments and is decisive for image aspects such as sharpness and depth of field.
+The smaller the number, the wider the aperture… Confusing, indeed, but we want to help you make a well-informed decision, and you can also count on our selection of smartphones for photography.
+Let's just cover a couple more relevant specs.

-The three final aspects we'd like to highlight are: dual-lens main camera, dual-tone LED flash and built-in optical image stabilization.
-The first feature allows the camera to capture two images and overlay them, which is favorable in low-light conditions, produces sharper images and allows for the use of special image-editing effects.
-Regarding phones equipped with a dual-tone LED flash, different color temperatures deliver superior color balance, and finally, built-in optical image stabilization technology utilizes the device’s gyro sensor to detect motion and vibration, making optical adjustments that guarantee smoother photos and videos.
+The three final aspects we'd like to highlight are: multi-lens primary camera, dual-tone LED flash, and built-in optical image stabilization.
+The first feature allows the camera to capture and overlay various images, which is favorable in low-light conditions, produces sharper images, and allows for the use of special image-editing effects.
+As for phones equipped with a dual-tone LED flash, different color temperatures deliver superior color balance.
+Finally, built-in optical image stabilization makes for smoother photos and videos.

-We've focused on smartphones that offer both noteworthy camera specs and groundbreaking photography technology – which, don’t worry, we’re gonna cover!
+We've focused on smartphones that offer both noteworthy camera specs and groundbreaking photography technology.

 A recap of the key specs we've discussed: